Are you a professional in the food industry and do you want to strengthen your expertise and knowledge about food quality?

 - Assess competing models on their ability to predict.

-When you want to learn more about food processing, other courses are interesting for you too!
+When you want to learn more about food processing, other online master's courses are interesting for you too!
 You can deepen your knowledge in a specific career field, without following a complete master's programme.
 You can register for any combination, but these are our suggestions:

 - Sustainable Food and Bioprocessing - Flow and Pinch Analysis